Evaluating Learning Congestion control Schemes for LEO Constellations: Methodology

 \paragraph{\textbf{Performance Metrics and Data Collection}} For Cubic and BBRv3, we used iPerf3 \cite{iperf} to generate traffic and collect goodput measurements.
-Sage and Astraea come with their own bespoke applications, which we used to record goodput.
+Astraea comes with its own bespoke applications, which we used to record goodput.
 For Vivace, we used the UDT API \cite{udt} to access all needed metrics.
-Since both Sage and Astraea make use of TCP sockets, in order to collect additional metrics such as congestion window and RTT, we used socket statistics \cite{ss}.
+We collect additional metrics using \cite{ss}.
 Goodput measurements were performed at $1$-second intervals.
-Experiments were run, with the exception of those done in Section \ref{sec:responsiveness} (ran $50$ times), $5$ times and we report averaged results.
-We focus primarily on metrics that capture efficiency, latency inflation, and fairness.
+All experiments were run five times, except Section \ref{sec:responsiveness}, which was run 50 times.
+We focus primarily on averaged metrics that capture efficiency, latency inflation, and fairness.
 Goodput is our main performance metric, as it directly reflects user-perceived performance.
 For fairness evaluation, we compute the goodput ratio, defined as the goodput of the lower-throughput flow divided by that of the higher-throughput flow; this metric is only applied in experiments involving two simultaneously active flows; when more flows are present, we use Jain's fairness index.
-To quantify delay inflation, we calculate the ratio between measured smooth RTT over the base RTT.
+To quantify delay inflation, we calculate the ratio of measured smoothed RTT to the base RTT.